How to start a business in Dubai: A step-by-step guide

 Choose a reputable bank in Dubai and open a corporate account to manage your business finances effectively.
 The process typically requires your business license and other supporting documents.

-Step 11: Obtain visas
+Step 11: Obtain residency visas

 Apply for residency visas for yourself, your employees, and dependents as necessary.
 Free zones and mainland authorities offer different visa quotas depending on the office space you lease.